benedictquartey/phpsimplier/README.md

 #How to Use  PHPSimplier
 1. Rename RewriteBase in public/.htacccess
-    if the folder the contains this framework is called good then the RewriteBase will be /good/public if your are putting this in a server without any folder to contain the files then it should just be /public
+    if the folder that contains this framework files is named goodApp then the RewriteBase will be /goodApp/public if your are putting this in a server without any folder to contain the files then it should just be /public

 2. Rename Database info in the config/config,php to suit the information about your database